Geeks in Phoenix

 Surge Protectors

-A gentleman called me the other day and asked me about surge protectors.
-A typical surge protector power strip is built using Metal Oxide Varistors (MOV's).
+A typical surge protector/power strip uses Metal Oxide Varistor(s) (MOV).
 The cheapest kind may use just one varistor, from hot (live, active) to neutral.
 A better protector would contain at least three varistors, one across each of the three pairs of conductors (hot-neutral, hot-ground, neutral-ground).

 Beta testing Windows 7 - Part 1